 1111 North Fairfax Street

 Alexandria, Virginia 22314

-Graduation Rate: 2011, 2012, and 2013 graduation rates were 86 percent, 95 percent and 100 percent respectively.
+2012, 2013, and 2014 graduation rates were 95 percent, 100 percent and 90 percent respectively.
 Some students did not complete the program due to academic, financial, medical, or personal reasons.

-Employment Rate of Graduates: 100 percent of graduates from the classes of 2011, 2012, and 2013 have been offered employment within six (6) months of becoming licensed Physical Therapist Assistants.
+100 percent of graduates from the classes of 2012, 2013, and 2014 have been offered employment within six (6) months of becoming licensed Physical Therapist Assistants.